AddyBenny/Matplotlib/README.md

 - The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 Plot the linear regression model on top of the previous scatter plot.
 - Three observations or inferences that can be made from the data

-Tools Used: Pandas, Numpy, Matplotlib, jupyter notebook
+Tools Used: Pandas, Numpy, Matplotlib, jupyter notebook.